major1xu/CoronaVirus/Math-Algorithm.md

 11. https://twitter.com/Math_World_/status/1619287066831114241

 12. https://twitter.com/nypost/status/1627597944546271237 - Klein read 30 pages of the book on Monday and 1/8 of the book on Tuesday.
 He completed the remaing 1/4 of the book on Wednesday.
 How many pages are there in the book?

+13. There are 5 bottles of tablets (drugs) and each bottle has 100 pills.
+We know one bottle is contaminated and the pill in that bottle is different from the other 4 bottles.
+We have a scale that can be used to weigh the pills and we can only use the scale once, how do we find out the bottle that has contaminated drugs (pills)?